-(\$ in millions, unless otherwise stated) Year Ended December 31, 2020-2021 2019-2020
+(in \$ millions, unless otherwise stated) Year 2022-2023 2021-2022

-2021 2020 2019 % Change % Change
+2023 2022 2021 % Change % Change

-Revenue 44 36 13 22% 178%
+Revenue 112 60 44 86% 37%

-Segment Adjusted EBITDA(1) 9 9 (3) NM NM
+Segment Adjusted EBITDA (1) 76 21 9 267% 121 %

-GMV(2) 153 44 9 248% 416%
+$GMV^{(2)}$ 206 198 153 4% 30 %

-Partner incentives(3) () (2) () NM NM
+Partner incentives (3) () () () NM NM

-Consumer incentives(4) (103) () 5 NM NM
+Consumer incentives (4) (81) (126) (103) (36)% 23 %

-- \ Amount less than \$1 million - (1) Segment Adjusted EBITDA is a non-IFRS financial measure, representing the Adjusted EBITDA of each of our four business segments, - excluding, in each case, regional corporate costs. - (2) GMV means gross merchandise value, an operating metric representing the sum of the total dollar value of transactions from our services, including any applicable taxes, tips, tolls and fees, over the period of measurement. - (3) Partner incentives represent the dollar value of incentives granted to driver- and merchant-partners, the effect of which is to reduce revenue.
+- Amount less than \$1 million - Segment Adjusted EBITDA is a non-IFRS financial measure, representing the Adjusted EBITDA of each of our four business segments, excluding, in each case, regional corporate costs. - (2) GMV means gross merchandise value, representing the sum of the total dollar value of transactions from Grab's products and services, including any applicable taxes, tips, tolls, surcharges and fees, over the period of measurement.
+GMV includes sales made through offline stores. - (3) Partner incentives represent the dollar value of incentives granted to driver- and merchant-partners, the effect of which is to reduce revenue.
 The incentives granted to driver- and merchant-partners include base incentives and excess incentives, with base incentives being the amount of incentives paid to driver- and merchant-partners up to the amount of commissions and fees earned by us from those driver- and merchant-partners, and excess incentives being the amount of payments made to driver- and merchant-partners that exceed the amount of commissions and fees earned by us from those driver- and merchant-partners.
-Base incentives were less than \$1 million for the years ended December 31, 2021, 2020 and 2019. - (4) Consumer incentives represent the dollar value of discounts and promotions offered to consumers, the effect of which is to reduce revenue.
+Base incentives were less than \$1 million for the years ended December 31, 2023, 2022 and 2021. - (4) Consumer incentives represent the dollar value of discounts and promotions offered to consumers, the effect of which is to reduce revenue.